mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/agent-machine/readme.md

 @apiKey={{$dotenv API_KEY}}
 ```

-The section that follow describes the value assigned to the `@tarName` which is the edge microservice that will be installed on the targeted Agent Machine.
+The section that follow describes the value assigned to the `@tarName` which is the mimOE.ai microservice that will be installed on the targeted Agent Machine.
 Also, the section describes the artificial intelligence model that will be installed on the Agent Machine according to the file variable `@modelUrl`.

 ```
 ### Microservice
-@tarName = mim-v1-1.6.0.tar
+@tarName = milm-v1-1.9.1.tar

 ###Settings
 @tokenScope=openid edge:mcm edge:clusters edge:account:associate